mewebstudio/captcha/README.md

         return $retCaptcha;
     }
 ```
 Since `$errors` are only available in Laravel at the blade level, we use the code below in blade prior to displaying the form.
 We have the words `security code` in a custom message for errors on the captcha field, so that is what we search for (above).
-Blade request on POST forms:
+In the blade for data POST forms we determine what the content of captcha field should be (empty if not valid):

 ```php
 if ((isset($captcha)) && (count($errors) > 0)) {
   $captcha = JForms::checkCaptcha($errors, $captcha); }